txje/Unicycler/README.md

 ### Assembly graphs

 To understand what Unicycler is doing, you need to know about assembly graphs.
-They come in many different varieties, but essentially an assembly graph is a structure where the contigs don't have to simply end – rather they can lead into other contigs:
+For a thorough introduction, I'd suggest [this tutorial](http://homolog.us/Tutorials/index.php?p=1.1&s=1) or the [Velvet paper](http://genome.cshlp.org/content/genome/18/5/821.full.html).
+But in short, an assembly graph is a data structure where contigs aren't disconnected sequences but can have connections to each other:
 ```
-                        CCTTGTTTAT
+Just contigs:               Assembly graph:

+TCGAAACTTGACGCGAGTCGC                             CTTGTTTA
-                       /          \
+TGCTACTGCTTGATGATGCGG                            /        \
-...TCGAAACTTGACGCGAGTCG            GCTACTGCTTGATGATGCGG...
+TGTCCATT                    TCGAAACTTGACGCGAGTCGC          TGCTACTGCTTGATGATGCGG
-                       \          /
+CTTGTTTA                                         \        /
-                        CTGTCAATTT
+                                                  TGTCCATT
 ```

-If the assembly process was complete, we'd always get one contig per chromosome/plasmid and may not care about assembly graphs.
+Most assemblers use graphs internally to produce their assemblies, but users often ignore the graph in favour of the conceptually simpler FASTA file of contigs.
+When a genome assembly is 100% complete, we have one contig per chromosome/plasmid and there's no real need for the graph.
 But most assemblies are not complete (especially short read assemblies), and a graph can describe an incomplete assembly much better than contigs alone.

+### Limitations of short reads

 The main reason we can't get a complete assembly from short reads is that DNA usually contains _repeats_ – the same sequence occuring two or more times in the genome.
 When a repeat is longer than the reads (or for paired-end sequencing, longer than the insert size), it forms a single contig in the assembly graph with multiple connections in and multiple connections out.